Day in the Life:

 On day four, he works out his abs, doing 4 sets of 20 reps of rope crunches.

-He does about 4 sets of 12 reps with a brief rest in between with most of these units.
+He does about 4 sets of 12 reps with a brief rest in between each set with most of these units.
 On each day, he includes time to run on the treadmill for 30-50 minutes.

-His exercise regime and diet can also change depending on his next movie role.
-“My workout is constantly fluctuating…Creating and maintaining these kinds of physiques takes attention to detail because sometimes you have to back off on cardio or add cardio or train two times a day or bump calories up or back off calories.
+Johnson’s exercise regime and diet can also change depending on his next movie role.
+He states, “My workout is constantly fluctuating…Creating and maintaining these kinds of physiques takes attention to detail because sometimes you have to back off on cardio or add cardio or train two times a day or bump calories up or back off calories.
 It’s always in a constant state of flux, which makes it really exciting, for sure.”
 For example, when training for his role in Hercules, he worked out intensely for five days a week, still focusing on different body parts each day, but leaving two of the days for rest.

 Diet: You Are What You Eat